1 year product guarantee

 Products that help

-EQUI-CHAPS Hardy Chaps are designed to help prevent leg injuries during turn-out, while also helping to keep horses legs warm and dry.
-Made from a water resistant, fast drying 7mm neoprene, EQUI-CHAPS® Hardy Chaps extend from below the knee or hock to over the hoof and heel.
-They are ideal for horses with arthritis and ringbone, helping to keep veterans comfortable and contented while turned out this winter.
+These chaps are designed to help prevent leg injuries during turn-out, while also helping to keep horses legs warm and dry.
+Made from fast drying, water resistant neoprene, the Hardy Chaps extend from below the knee to hock to over the hoof and heel, offering maximum coverage and protection.
+These chaps are ideal for playful or accident prone horses, saving you time with less cleaning and helping maintain healthy skin, providing a barrier from winter elements.

-EQUI-CHAPS Stable Chaps – designed to keep the horse’s legs warm, dry and protected in the stable.
-These soft but durable Stable Chaps completely encase the lower leg from below the knee/hock joint to over the coronet band and the bulbs of the heel, so help to protect from scuffs and grazes.
-EQUI-CHAPS® Stable Chaps also act to wick moisture away from the skin, making them ideal for wet, cold legs after exercise or turnout and by helping to keep joints warm and maintain effective circulation these Stable Chaps can help to relieve the symptoms of arthritis in afflicted horses.
+Designed to keep the horse’s legs warm, dry and protected in the stable, these soft but durable Stable Chaps completely encase the lower leg from below the knee/hock joint to over the coronet band and the bulbs of the heel, so help to protect from scuffs and grazes.
+Equi-Chaps Stable Chaps also act to wick moisture away from the skin, making them ideal for wet, cold legs after exercise or turnout and by helping to keep joints warm and maintain effective circulation.